-What is Curbio’s New No Loss Guarantee Contract Option?
+What is Curbio’s No Loss Guarantee Contract Option?

 In response to volatile market dynamics experienced throughout 2020, Curbio launched the “No Loss Guarantee Contract Option”.
-This program assuages home sellers that have been apprehensive towards undertaking pre-sale renovations and underlying financial risk.
+The purpose of this program was to assuage home sellers that may have been apprehensive towards undertaking pre-sale renovations and underlying financial risk.

-When this option is elected by the homeowner, Curbio ensures that the homeowner cannot lose money when investing in a pre-sale project.
-The cost of renovation continues to be deferred until closing, however the homeowner is only obligated to pay for the value added by the renovation to the home.
-In exchange for this safety net, the homeowner agrees to pay for the renovation cost PLUS a 25% share of any incremental value, if the home sells for more than the total “As-Is Value + Renovation Cost”.
+When this option was elected by the homeowner, Curbio ensured that the homeowner could not lose money when investing in a pre-sale project.
+The cost of renovation continued to be deferred until closing, however the homeowner was only obligated to pay for the value added by the renovation to the home.
+In exchange for this safety net, the homeowner agreed to pay for the renovation cost PLUS a 25% share of any incremental value, if the home sold for more than the total “As-Is Value + Renovation Cost”.